 Fill out and submit your online application on the NIPR website.

-Background Check Application
+Step 4.
+Background Check

 You will find the application on this page of the Arkansas Insurance Department website.

 The fee for the background check is $24.